*Disclaimer: This point contains affiliate links. Please see full disclaimer for more information.

 My Seashells and Starfish

 For the past year, I have been freelance writing for a marketing company.
-I never asked where the work ended up.
-I never asked what the articles were for.
+Out of fear, I never asked where the work ended up or what the articles were for.
 I just wrote.
 The pay was awful, but I kept telling myself this is a springboard.
 More jobs will come.
 Better jobs will come.

 My husband was frustrated that I was sacrificing time with my family for basically nothing.
-I just wanted to help us earn extra money.
+I just wanted to help us earn extra money and pay off debt.
 Yet, I was working so hard and getting nowhere.
 I was tired and confused.

 “There is money in your words, you just have to look for it.”
-Who would pay for this b.s.?
+Who would pay for this?
+I doubted.

 I was heartbroken.
 Granted, I should have known.
 After all, I sold my work to someone else.
 They have every right to do with it as they wish.
 But all that work, all that time, to be hidden in an ugly blog no one will even be read?
 A year of my life wasted on useless articles?

-I have played around with the idea of starting my own blog for years.
-I love to write.
-I always have.
+For years, I have played around with the idea of starting my own blog.
+I love to write and always have.

 Last year, when we were in the middle of FPU (Financial Peace University), I knew that I needed to write.
-I didn’t know why, but I needed to do it.
 I needed to share our story.

 What will people think?